saket404/HAFHAD/README.md

   cd snowboy/swig/Python3
   make
   ```
-  Then copy the .so file to the main HAFHAD directory.
+  Then copy the `_snowboydetect.so` file to the main HAFHAD directory.

  #### Run Voice bot
   ```